michaelhelcig/bachelorthesis-federated-energy-forecasting/README.md

 ## Introduction

-This repository is for my Thesis at Technical University of Vienna (TU Wien) in Bachelor Software and Information Engineering.
+This repository is for my thesis at Technical University of Vienna (TU Wien) for the Bachelor's degree in Software and Information Engineering.
 It contains the code, a brief abstract, and one example used in the research.
 The thesis focuses on Federated Continual Learning for privacy-focused energy forecasting, combining machine learning techniques and federated learning principles to predict energy production while maintaining data privacy.
 This repository is intended to showcase the research conducted during my studies and is not intended for production use.

 ## Abstract